 The honors program provides outstanding students with challenging and stimulating two-credit seminars.
 The seminars, usually taken simultaneously with a distribution course in the regular curriculum, allow students to pursue a subject in depth and to experience a high degree of student-faculty interaction.
 Once a student has taken an honors seminar the first quarter after admission to the program, the student may elect to complete a special performance, exhibit or research project during a subsequent quarter instead of participating in a second seminar.
-To graduate in the honors program, a student must complete one seminar or project for every 20 credits taken after entering the program, but no fewer than two seminars/projects.
+To graduate in the honors program, a student must complete no fewer than two seminars/projects.
 Honors program students register early to ensure enrollment in the regular courses associated with seminars.